Ekene Som Mekwunye: Career

-He directed his second feature film, which he also produced titled 'One Lagos Night' that was acquired exclusively by Netflix and the international release on their platform was on 29 May 2021.
+He directed his second feature film, which he also produced titled 'One Lagos Night', and the international release on their platform was on 29 May 2021.
 It was also the closing film at Nollywood week Film Festival, Paris which held online in 2021.
 It got 2 nominations at the AMVCA 2022.

 In 2022, he made a film titled 'Honey Money' starring Nancy Isime, Timini Egbuson, Iyabo Ojo, Femi Branch, Babarex, Uzee Usman, Sandra Okunzuwa, Junior Pope etc. He was the director, co-producer and executive producer.
 The movie was released in cinemas In April 2023.
 Amazon Prime released 2 of his films exclusive to their platform Prime Video in April 2024 titled Ambivalent and Kali.

 He directed and produced the film titled 'Move Like A Boss' which premiered in Nigerian cinemas in August 2024.

 His films 'I Hate Love Stories' and 'Honey Money' screened at the Zanzibar International film Festival in August and were the first Nigerian films to screen at the film festival in close to 10 years.
 On July 18, 2025, he released his first non-English language movie, a compelling Yoruba-language drama titled Èwò, which means forbidden in English.
 It was released in cinemas across Nigeria and Ghana.

 He is also an adjunct faculty at the School of Media and Communication, Pan Atlantic University where he teaches final year students film production and techniques.
 He also organises free workshops for young filmmakers called The Imagery Program where he teaches screenwriting, filmmaking and acting for screen.
 It has held twice.
 He gave a Ted Talk in 2020 in Eastern Nigeria where he spoke about the power of telling stories through films.
 He was one of the speakers invited by Massachusetts Institute of Technology (MIT) to speak at a conference titled 'Videography In the Hands of the People' which held at the school campus in October 2022 in Boston.

-Personal life

-He got married in April 2012 to Muti Mekwunye, (née Omotosho) in Lagos and they have 2 kids together.